apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /highlight >}}

 {{< paragraph class="language-py" >}}
-Support for Nested fields hasn't been developed for python SDK yet
+Support for Map fields hasn't been developed for the Python SDK yet.
 {{< /paragraph >}}

 {{< paragraph class="language-go" >}}
-Support for Nested fields hasn't been developed for python SDK yet
+Support for Map fields hasn't been developed for the Go SDK yet.
 {{< /paragraph >}}

 Will result in a row containing a map field with key-type string and value-type string.
 The selected map will contain